gammaswap/v1-liquidator/README.md

 ## Description
 This is the repository for the liquidation bot smart contract for the GammaSwap V1 protocol.
-The tests for the CPMM implementation of GammaSwap pools that use the UniswapV2 AMM are also found here.
+The tests for the CPMM implementation of GammaSwap pools that use the UniswapV2 AMM (v1-implementations repo) are also found here.

 ## Steps to Run GammaSwap Tests Locally